JonasDeichelmann/uMusic/README.md

-# Your Music (Project for CST 205 Class at the CSU Monterey Bay)
+# uMusic (Project for CST 205 Class at the CSU Monterey Bay)
 ![Python Badge](https://img.shields.io/badge/language-Python-brightgreen.svg)

 ## Description
-With our project "Your Music" we want to give the user the oppertunity to create his own music, with an word or an sentence and his mood from the user.
-With the User-Input runs thru the [Magenta-AI](https://magenta.tensorflow.org) and creates something like music for the user.
+With our project "uMusic" we want to give the user the opportunity to create his own music, with a word or a sentence and his current mood.
+The user's input runs thru the [Magenta-AI](https://magenta.tensorflow.org) and creates something like music for the user.

 ## Installation
 * Please install the latest version of [Python 3.6.](https://www.python.org/downloads/)